An alternative quality of life ranking on the basis of remittances: Alternative quality of life rankings

 \subsection{The ranking in 2015}

 Due to the lack of reliable data for some developing countries, we have restricted the investigation to Europe.
 To select European countries, the United Nations geoscheme has been used.
 However, we have omitted Andorra, Liechtenstein, Monaco, San Marino, and Vatican City because lack of data, but we have enrolled Cyprus due to its membership of the European Union.
+The value of remittances can be found in Table~\ref{netrem} in the Appendix.

 Table~\ref{Table2} presents the ranking of the countries with the three methods based on the transfers in 2015 such that all non-European countries are regarded as one entity.
-We use ISO 3166-1 standard alpha-2 codes to abbreviate countries, which can be found in Table~\ref{table5} in the Appendix.
+ISO 3166-1 standard alpha-2 codes are used to abbreviate countries, which can be found in Table~\ref{table5} in the Appendix.
 Lighter colour indicates a worse rank.
 The largest difference between the ranking from $\mathbf{s}$ and $\mathbf{q}$ is in the case of France.
 Net remittances place it to the 37th position, while the least squares method gives the 17th rank.
 The reason is the size effect: France is one of the largest countries in Europe, hence it is natural that both inflow and outflow are huge (more than 20 billion USD), which implicates that the difference is also great ($-2482$ million USD).
 In this case, even Albania overtakes France with net remittances of $-852$ million USD, but with almost five times higher inflow than outflow.

 It can be realized from formula~\eqref{eq2} that $q_i$ is close to the size-invariant ratio $p_i=s_i/(\sum_{j=1}^n m_{ij})$ if the weights of the countries connected to country $i$ by remittances are close to the average weight of 0.
 On the other hand, $q_i$ becomes higher (lower) than this ratio if country $i$ is mainly connected to higher (lower) ranked countries by the transfers.
 This adjustment is the largest in the case of Croatia, Lithuania, and Slovenia.
 The main destinations for Croatia are Germany and Serbia, while it receives workers from Bosnia and Herzegovina, Serbia, and Slovenia, therefore Croatia is mainly connected to lower ranked countries.
 On the other hand, Lithuania (LT) is predominantly connected to some higher ranked countries (the United Kingdom, Russia), which implicates its better rank with $q_i$.